earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 And that is the only change needed.

-(According to AWS Docs, It's also possible to map the existing `$default` route to a lambda and acheive the same results.
+(According to AWS Docs, It's also possible to map the existing `$default` route to a lambda and achieve the same results.
 I had trouble getting that to work.)

 <div class="notice notice--big">

 ### Alternate Ending: Lambda Function URL

-AWS Lambdas have a new feature called 'Function URLs' which are urls for each function.
-They work very much like setting up an API Gateway and routing all paths to a single lambda but they can be setup in a step.
+AWS Lambdas have a new feature called 'Function URLs' which are one-off URLs for each function.
+They work very much like setting up API Gateway and routing all paths to a single lambda, but they can be setup in a single step.

 <div>
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/2100.png %}